LFCO99/lab-module6/README.md

-Student: Luis Fernando Carrasco Orihuela
+## Student: Luis Fernando Carrasco Orihuela
+_This is a submission for the final assignment for Tools for Data Science by IBM_